Demand for cheap cashmere is putting pressure on snow leopards already facing a number of threats across Mongolia.

 “Our results speak for themselves,” says coordinator Francesco Rovero, “widespread herding disturbs the snow leopard, an elusive feline adapted to prey on wild animals in steep terrain, pushing it to avoid the areas used by large herds of cattle, which are however increasingly widespread even within protected areas.
 On the contrary, the wolf seems to be attracted to pets and this generates the risk of conflicts with the shepherds.”

 Snow leopards are the least understood of the big cats; their fragmented territories make it difficult to assess population numbers.
-Expert estimates are wide—some say it’s 4,500, but there could be 10,000 or more snow leopards left in the wild.
+Expert estimates are wide — some say only 4,500 remain but others estimate there could be 10,000 or more left in the wild.
+Either way, experts agree snow leopard numbers are on the decline.

 But without fully understanding the threats the animals face, it’s difficult to make predictions about their survival or best recommendations to help protect the cats.
 According to Panthera, the Chinese government has made no effort to penalize herders from encroaching on the protected snow leopard habitat areas.